sfurini/md_herg_ctype/README.md

 * [wt, n629d, f627y].inpcrd: Initial atom coordinates  for the 3 model systems.

 * [wt, n629d, f627y].restart.[coor, xsc, vel]: Restart file for the 3 model systems.
-These files provides the state of the 3 systems after equilibration.
+These files provide the state of the 3 systems after equilibration.